Canonsburg, Pennsylvania

 Canonsburg is a borough in Washington County, Pennsylvania, United States, 18 mi southwest of Pittsburgh.
 The population was 9,735 at the 2020 census.
 Canonsburg was laid out by Colonel John Canon in 1789 and incorporated in 1802.
 The town lies in a rich coal district, and most of the town's work force once worked in local steel mills or coal mines.
 Interstate 79 and U.S. Route 19 pass through the town, as does the Pittsburgh and Ohio Central Railroad.
 A trolley used to operate from Washington, Pennsylvania to Pittsburgh through the borough until 1953.

 The town is home to Sarris Candies and All-Clad Metalcrafters, makers of cookware and other bonded metals.
 It is adjacent to the Southpointe office park located in Cecil Township, which has a number of large corporate tenants.
 Yenko Chevrolet, one of largest and most notable custom muscle car shops of the late-1960s and early-1970s, was also located in Canonsburg.
 Canonsburg is home to the Pittsburgh Cougars junior hockey league team.

 The second-largest Fourth of July parade in the state of Pennsylvania, second only to Philadelphia, is held in Canonsburg.
 In the weeks leading up to the parade, the town frequently gains media attention for its residents setting up folding chairs along the town's main street to stake claim to prime viewing areas.
 Additionally, Canonsburg is host to an annual Oktoberfest.
-In the television series Supernatural, the town is featured in the episode "Monster Movie," which is set in the borough during the Oktoberfest celebration.
+In the television series Supernatural, the town is featured in the episode "Monster Movie", which is set in the borough during the Oktoberfest celebration.
+However, the filming of the episode took place in Richmond, British Columbia.

 History

+18th century

-The exact date of the first settlement near the current site of Canonsburg is unclear.
-Colonel John Canon, a common miller who also served as justice of the Virginia courts at Fort Dunmore (better known as Fort Pitt, now Pittsburgh), purchased some land from the state of Virginia around Chartiers Creek, sometime before May 1780.
+Sometime prior to May 1780, Colonel John Canon, a common miller who served as justice of the Virginia courts at Fort Pitt, purchased some land around Chartiers Creek from the state of Virginia.
 The state had claimed what is now southwestern Pennsylvania in a dispute that would not finally be settled until later in the decade.
 In 1781 Pennsylvania carved Washington County out of Westmoreland County, and the county seat was established at Washington.
 The notes of the first session of the Washington County Court during that year indicate a call for a road from Canon's mill to Pittsburgh.
 The road to Pittsburgh, called Pitt Street, remains in part today as an archaic and indirect route to the city.
 The first surviving plat of the town is from April 15, 1788.
 Lots were sold around Canon's property, and the emerging town took the name of Canonsburg shortly thereafter.

-Many of the participants in the Whiskey Rebellion of July 1794 were residents of present-day Washington County, which includes Canonsburg.
+Many of the participants in the Whiskey Rebellion in July 1794 were residents of present-day Washington County, which includes Canonsburg.
 Some of the insurrectionists are believed to have gathered in the town's Black Horse Tavern.
 However, records do not indicate whether any Canonsburg residents participated in any of the violent acts which occurred during the rebellion.